Master of Arts in Teaching Mathematics

 Curriculum and Requirements

-This 32-credit program is built around the latest research and best practices in math education.
+This 36-credit program is built around the latest research and best practices in math education.
 The core component of the work is the Developing Mathematical Ideas curriculum.
-The two-and-a-half-year program involves three intensive summer sessions (three weeks each, except the final summer of two weeks) and two academic years of online work.
+The two year program involves three intensive summer sessions (up to three weeks each summer) and two academic years of online work.

-Each summer will consist of three weeks of courses, some focused on mathematics, others on educational leadership.
+Each summer will consist of up to three weeks of courses, some focused on mathematics, others on educational leadership.
 The final summer will consist of one week of mathematics and one week of educational leadership.
-Students may attend in person on our beautiful campus at Mount Holyoke College or online through our virtual learning environment during the summer sessions.
+Students will have the option to attend in person on our beautiful campus at Mount Holyoke College or online through our virtual learning environment during the summer sessions.

-Each academic year will include four credits of work each semester, all conducted online.
+Each academic year will include up to four credits of work each semester, all conducted online.
 The academic year online courses blend asynchronous assignments in mathematics or educational leadership with live virtual learning sessions.

 Sample Plan of Study